 Are you afraid and would like to talk with someone who can help you overcome your fears in Jesus’s Name?
-We have trained, caring followers of Jesus who want to help you overcome evil by the power of the Lord!
-Just click here to share your story.
-You will hear from someone shortly!
+We have trained followers of Jesus who can help you figure it out!
+Click here to share your story with us.
+You will hear from someone shortly.

 • To thank God that He has overcome all evil and death

 • That God will help us be alert for attacks by the evil one

 • That God will give you and our community courage to grasp God’s promise of His being with us – so we don’t have to fear

 • To praise God for the miracles of Jesus’s life, death, and resurrection

 • That we will live to glorify God